 Given the long history of retaliation against internal whistleblowers, and the opportunity to obtain an award if you contact the appropriate government agency, no employee should ever report an allegation of fraud or corruption internally until he or she has contacted a whistleblower lawyer and obtained advice.
 Furthermore, if an internal compliance program is managed by company attorneys, that program should be avoided.

 Almost any individual (or multiple individuals) who report securities violations to the Commission can become eligible for monetary awards from the SEC Whistleblower Program.
 Both U.S. citizens and foreign nationals, within or outside of an organization, can be a whistleblower.
 However, companies cannot qualify as whistleblowers.

 Eligible whistleblowers are those who voluntarily provide the SEC with original information of potential violations of the federal securities laws.
 The information must lead to a successful SEC enforcement action, in an order of monetary sanctions greater than $1 million.

-If you’re aware of violations of federal securities laws, please contact one of our SEC whistleblower attorneys today for a confidential case review.
+If you’re aware of violations of federal securities laws, please contact one of our SEC attorneys today for a confidential case review.